On Bisimulations for Description Logics

 \item Concept learning in DLs is similar to binary classification in traditional machine learning.
-The difference is that in DLs objects are described not only by attributes but also by relationship between the objects.
-As bisimulation is the notion for characterizing indiscernibility of objects in DLs, it is very useful for concept learning in DLs~\cite{LbRoughification,KSE2012,SoICT2012,ICCCI2012a}. \end{itemize} \end{enumerate}
+The difference is that in DLs objects are described not only by attributes but also by relationships between the objects.
+As bisimulation is the notion for characterizing indiscernibility of objects in DLs, it is useful for concept learning in DLs. \end{itemize} \end{enumerate}

 In this paper we present conditions for bisimulation in a uniform way for the whole considered family of DLs.
+For this, we introduce bisimulation conditions for the universal role and the concept constructor $\E r.\Self$.
 A special point of our approach is that named individuals are treated as initial states, which requires an appropriate condition for bisimulation.
-As far as we know, bisimulation conditions for the universal role and the concept constructor $\E r.\Self$ are first given by us.
-Our bisimulation condition for quantified number restrictions is simpler than the ones given for graded modalities in~\cite{Rijke00,ConradieThesis}.
-It is weaker than the one given for counting modalities in~\cite{JaninL04}, but is strong enough to guarantee the Hennessy-Milner property for the class of finitely branching (image-finite) interpretations.
+Our bisimulation conditions for qualified number restrictions are relatively simpler than the ones given for graded modalities in~\cite{Rijke00,ConradieThesis}.
 We prove the standard invariance property (Theorem~\ref{theorem: bs-inv-1}) and the Hennessy-Milner property (Theorem~\ref{theorem: H-M}) and address the following problems: \begin{itemize} \item When is a TBox invariant for bisimulation?
 (Corollary~\ref{cor: TBox-invar} and Theorem~\ref{theorem: TBox-inv-2}) \item When is an ABox invariant for bisimulation?
 (Theorem~\ref{theorem: ABox-inv}) \item What can be said about preservation of RBoxes w.r.t.~bisimulation?
 (Theorem~\ref{theorem: preserving RBox}) \item What can be said about invariance or preservation of knowledge bases w.r.t.~bisimulation?
 (Theorems~\ref{theorem: HJWKA} and~\ref{theorem: DFSHJ}) \end{itemize}

 Furthermore, we give results (Theorems~\ref{theorem: quo1}, \ref{theorem: quo-x}, \ref{theorem: mz1}, \ref{theorem: quo-y} and \ref{theorem: mz2}) on the largest auto-bisimulation of an interpretation in a DL, the quotient interpretation w.r.t.~that equivalence relation, and minimality of such a quotient interpretation.
-To deal with minimizing interpretations for the case when the considered logic allows quantified number restrictions and/or the concept constructor $\E r.\Self$, we introduce a new notion called QS-interpretation, which is needed for obtaining expected results.
+To deal with minimizing interpretations for the case when the considered logic allows qualified number restrictions and/or the concept constructor $\E r.\Self$, we introduce a new notion called QS-interpretation, which is needed for obtaining expected results.